lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-The Framingham cohort was set up to study what might influence the risk of cardiovascular disease (CVD).
+The Framingham cohort was set up to study what factors may influence the risk of cardiovascular disease (CVD).
 People from the town of Framingham, USA were recruited and followed over time.
 Data was collected on risk factors and CVD outcomes every few years.

-What makes the Framingham dataset a *cohort*?
-The `framingham` dataset is loaded for you to explore if you would like.
-The dataset has yet to be fully tidied, which we will do in Chapter 2.
+The `framingham` dataset has been loaded for you to *optionally* explore, however, do note that the dataset has not yet been tidied.
+We'll go through tidying it in Chapter 2.

+What specifically distinguishes the Framingham study as a *cohort*?

 `@possible_answers`
 - It studies a disease (CVD).